krahets/hello-algo/en/CONTRIBUTING.md

 - During the review, prioritize evaluating the changes, consulting the surrounding context as needed.
 - Learning from each other's perspectives can lead to better translations and more cohesive results.

-## Pseudo-code for translation
+## Translation pseudo-code

-The following code is for the translators:
+The following pseudo-code demonstrates a typical translation approach to translators.

 ```python
 def optimize_translation(markdown_texts, lang_skill):